crispy-strawberry/string.zig/README.md

-# A heap allocated string type
+# An allocated string type
 Inspired by Rust's `String` type.
 Implementation mostly ported from Rust.